edcheyjr/harry-potter/CONTRIBUTING.md

 ---
-title: Contributing to pottercast
+Contributing to pottercast
 ---

 ## Contributing to [Harry Potter App](https://pottercast.vercel.app/)

-Welcome to the contribution guide for [Your Project Name]!
-We appreciate your interest in making this project even better.
-Whether you're a developer, designer, tester, or a documentation enthusiast, there are plenty of ways to contribute.
+Welcome to the contribution guide for [Harry Potter App](https://pottercast.vercel.app/) We appreciate your interest in making this project even better.
+Whether you're a developer, designer, tester, or documentation enthusiast, there are plenty of ways to contribute.

 Before you get started, please take a moment to read and understand the guidelines outlined in this document.
 This will ensure a smooth and collaborative contribution process.